Vungle/kube-route53/README.md

       "StartTime": "2016-02-05T00:49:08.000Z",
       "Cause": "At 2016-02-05T00:48:38Z a user request update of AutoScalingGroup constraints to min: 1, max: 1, desired: 1 changing the desired capacity from 2 to 1.
 At 2016-02-05T00:49:07Z an instance was taken out of service in response to a difference between desired and actual capacity, shrinking the capacity from 2 to 1.
 At 2016-02-05T00:49:08Z instance i-4c76f4cc was selected for termination."
     }

+## AWS Lambda Setup

+## Todo:

+* Instead of putting the instance-public-ip into the health checks tags.
+We should change the lifecycle policy for the instance to be in standby, then we can take action on it:  https://aws.amazon.com/blogs/aws/auto-scaling-update-lifecycle-standby-detach/